 “Sign In with Apple will be available for beta testing this summer.
 It will be required as an option for users in apps that support third-party sign-in when it is commercially available later this year,” Apple said.

-The feature allows users to create a new account on suitable applications, websites and other services without revealing potentially sensitive private information.
-In contrast to existing solutions, "Sign in with Apple" users can authenticate themselves using Face ID or Touch ID and decide for themselves which personal information is passed on to the respective provider, which significantly strengthens data protection.
+The feature allows users to create a new account on relevant apps, websites, and other services without disclosing potentially sensitive private information.
+Unlike existing solutions, "Sign in with Apple" users can authenticate using Face ID or Touch ID and decide for themselves which personal information is shared with the respective provider, significantly strengthening data protection.

 Even more privacy